khalidzainalab/OdinProjectRPS/readme.md

 1) Initialize variable called humanScore in the global scope with a value of 0
 2) Initialize variable called computerScore in the global scope with a value of 0

+---
+Play Round

+Create a new function called playRound that takes the human and computer player choices as arguments and play a single round.
+Upon playing the round, the winner gets their score incremented and the function prints out a winner announcement.

+1) Create new function named playRound with parameters humanChoice and computerChoice.
+2) Create corresponding if statements and increment scores accordingly.
+3) Create a console.log() statement for the winner.